Dynamic cross-scale wavelet coherence: Introduction

 The format of the paper is as follows.
-Section \ref{wavelets} and Section \ref{s:brief_LSW} give a brief introduction on wavelets and the multivariate locally stationary wavelet process previously proposed by \cite{ombao2014}.
-Section \ref{scale-specific} develops our scale-specific multivariate locally stationary wavelet process with cross-scale dependence structure.
-A measure of cross-scale dependence is introduced in the Section \ref{coherence}.
-Section \ref{simluation study} gives simulation studies to illustrate the practical effects and advantages of the proposed modelling approach.
-Section \ref{EEG analysis} details the application of the proposed methodologies to a real EEG data, and we crucially compare the dependence structures between the patient group and control group.
-Section \ref{financial analysis} is the application of the framework to the financial data.
-Section \ref{s:discuss} concludes the paper.
+Sections~\ref{wavelets} and~\ref{s:brief_LSW} give a brief introduction to wavelets and multivariate locally stationary wavelet processes.
+Sections~\ref{scale-specific} and~\ref{coherence} introduce the new scale-specific multivariate locally stationary wavelet process with cross-scale dependence structure and define the associated coherence measures.
+Estimation theory is addressed in Section~\ref{sec: estimation}, with results validated through the simulation studies in Section~\ref{simulation study} and illustrating the practical advantages of the proposed modeling framework.
+Section~\ref{EEG analysis} investigates the EEG-based findings of the proposed methodology for differentiating brain connectivity in children with ADHD from that in a healthy control group.
+Section~\ref{s:discuss} concludes the paper.